Fake: No defect ventilators supplied by Centre to Delhi’s Lok Nayak hospital

 The hospital staff told the Directorate General of Health Services that the ventilators did not have a Bilevel positive airway pressure or BiPAP mode, which allows doctors to supply oxygen to patients without inserting tubes in their airway.
 The hospital asked the government to provide 250 more ventilators equipped with the technology.

 However, the newly-introduced fact-checking wing of Press Information Bureau (PIB) termed the media reports "incorrect".
-According to PIB fact check team,''These made in India ventilators have BiPAP mode & other such modes as have been prescribed in the technical specifications.''
+According to PIB fact check team, ''These made in India ventilators have BiPAP mode & other such modes as have been prescribed in the technical specifications.''

-On the othe hand, the Ministry of Health and Family Welfare, had said that these low-cost "Made in India" ventilators were equipped with the necessary technology.
+On the other hand, the Ministry of Health and Family Welfare, had said that these low-cost "Made in India" ventilators were equipped with the necessary technology.

 "Ventilator models BEL and AgVa supplied to the states and the union territories are complying with the requirements as per the specifications laid down by a Technical Committee," the union health ministry said in a press release.